 In most cases, the presence of asbestos cement building materials in a home (i.e. a dividing fence) is no cause for alarm.
 If the materials are in good condition and are not disturbed, they do not present a health hazard.
 Disturbing the material (i.e. by removal) may create a health hazard where none previously existed.

 Any person handling and disposing of asbestos is required to comply with the requirements of the Health (Asbestos) Regulations 1992.

-Businesses contracted to remove greater than 10m2 of asbestos are required by WorkSafe WA to hold an asbestos removal licence.
+Businesses contracted to remove greater than 10m2 or 10 sheets of asbestos are required by WorkSafe WA to hold an asbestos removal licence.
 Please refer to the WorkSafe website for a list of restricted and unrestricted licence holders.

-If you are removing asbestos greater than 10m2 or applying for a demolition permit, please complete an Application of Demolition/Asbestos Removal Permit – Health Requirements and submit with the appropriate fee.
+If you are removing asbestos greater than 10m2 or 10 sheets or applying for a demolition permit, please complete an Application of Demolition/Asbestos Removal Permit – Health Requirements and submit with the appropriate fee.